 A spinal tap would be performed to measure the amount of tau and beta-amyloid in the fluid, but as of now, there is no set standard on how this is measured, and differs between institutions.

-There are currently 3 different genes with rare variations that are associated with Alzheimer’s, however more research is needed to have a conclusive standard.
+There are currently 3 different genes with rare variations that are associated with Alzheimer’s.
+However, more research is needed to develop a conclusive standard.

 A simple blood test that could tell us anything about Alzheimer’s would be huge.
-To be tested at an annual physical could increase the amount of early detection to unimaginable levels.
+Testing during an annual physical could increase the amount of early detection to unimaginable levels.
 Scientists are currently working on this in clinical trials.

 If someone experiences mild impairment as they age, it’s not necessarily a sign of Alzheimer’s or dementia, but it could be and researchers are trying to study the changes in the body associated with this.